 The MPAS program is designed as a full-time "lock-step" 27-month program consisting of seven consecutive semesters.
-The semesters are divided between 13-mmonth didactic phase and a 14-month clinical phase.
+The semesters are divided between 15-mmonth didactic phase and a 12-month clinical phase.
 All program courses must be completed; advanced placement (i.e., credit for previously completed coursework) is not an option.

 Attaining the MPAS degree will require the successful completion of all didactic and clinical phase coursework.
 Satisfactory progress through the program requires a minimum passing grade of C (73%) in each course; a 3.00 GPA in each semester, and a minimum 3.0 cumulative GPA.
-Failing to receive a final passing grade in didactic phase coursework will result in either deceleration or dismissal and automatically prevent students from progressing to the next semester.
-Failing to receive a passing grade in clinical phase coursework will result in deceleration or dismissal or require remediation (e.g. repeating a supervised clinical practice experience resulting in delay of graduation.
+Failing to receive a final passing grade in didactic phase coursework will result in dismissal from the program and prevent students from progressing to the next semester.
+Students failing to attain a final didactic phase GPA of 3.0 are subject to dismissal.
+Failing to receive a passing grade in clinical phase coursework will result in deceleration or dismissal or require remediation (e.g. repeating a supervised clinical practice experience), resulting in a delay of graduation.
 Students are assigned an academic advisor within the program to monitor their progress and to recommend resources if experiencing academic difficulty.
-Students who fail to maintain the academic requirements are subject to probation, deceleration, or dismissal.
+Students who fail to maintain the program's academic requirements are subject to probation, deceleration, or dismissal.